 One of my favorite places on earth is a tiny cabin of mine located where I grew up.
 It’s not accessible by car and has no electricity, internet connection or running water.
 It sits right next to a lake and has a lovely wood-fired sauna.

 I enjoy doing sports.
 It’s an important lever for me to stay productive and improve my mental health.
-Occasionally, I also like doing endurance challenges.
+Occasionally, I like doing endurance challenges like Vasaloppet.

-I consider myself a lifelong learner and spend a lot of time reading and listening to smart people, to gain new insights and upskill myself.
+I consider myself a lifelong learner and joy of learning is my top character strength.
+Therefore, I spend a lot of time reading and learning from smart people, to gain new insights and upskill myself.

 What I value 🔗